davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/maddogmacree-pc.md

 * "5" on the keyboard - insert credits
 * "1" on the keyboard - player 1 start
 * "2" on the keyboard - player 2 start
+* To reload, put the gun offscreen and fire
+* To skip a skippable scene, fire the screen